 All EPANET test passed.

-6 out of the 59 SWMM tests failed, most due to the know issue in [XSECTIONs].
+6 out of the 59 SWMM tests failed, most due to the known issue in [XSECTIONs].

-11 out of the 59 SWMM tests is not functioning due to initial input file problems.
+11 out of the 59 SWMM tests are not functioning due to initial input file problems.

 These sets of tests helped build confidence in the backward compatibility and the integrated performance of the system.